-The rear panel of the Switch consists of an AC power connector and an on/off switch.
-The following figure shows the rear panel of the Switch.
+The rear panel of the Switch consists of an AC power connector.
+The following shows the rear panel of the Switch.

 Figure 3-2.
-Rear panel view of the 9-port 10/100/1000Mbps NWay Gigabit Ethernet Switch
+Rear panel of the 10-port 10/100/1000Mbps Gigabit Ethernet Switch

-- ? ?
-AC Power Connector This is a three-pronged connector that supports the power cord.
-Plug in the female connector of the provided power cord into this connector, and the male into a power outlet.
+- ? ?AC Power Connector This is a three-pronged connector that supports the power cord.
+Plug in the female connector of the provided power cord into this connector, and the male connector into a power outlet.
 Supported input voltages range from 100 ~ 240 VAC at 50 ~ 60 Hz. - ? ?
 On/Off Switch This is the power on/off switch.
 After the power cord is connected, push " " to power on the Switch and push " o " to power it off.